antrea-io/nephe/docs/getting-started.md

 To manage security policies of Public Cloud VMs, we need to first import the target VMs onto the `Nephe Controller`.
-The following section explains how to set up access to public cloud account, select target VMs, and import VMs into the K8s cluster as `VirtualMachine` CRs.
+The following section explains how to set up access to public cloud account, select target VMs, and import VMs into the K8s cluster as `VirtualMachine` objects.
 The examples below import VMs into the `sample-ns` Namespace.

 ### CloudProviderAccount